drivendataorg/cloudpathlib/docs/docs/integrations.md

 ## Pydantic

+!!! warning

+    As of version `0.15.1`, `cloudpathlib` is not compatible with version `2.0.0` or greater of Pydantic.
+If you want to annotate your pydantic models with cloudpathlib types, you need to use `pydantic<2`.

 `cloudpathlib` integrates with [Pydantic](https://pydantic-docs.helpmanual.io/)'s data validation.
 You can declare fields with cloud path classes, and Pydantic's validation mechanisms will run inputs through the cloud path's constructor.

 ```python